cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 e29e96a012c2443d59f2e53c156503a857c2f27c069ae003dab8125594038891     0        9994790937 lovelace + TxOutDatumNone
 ```

-In this example, the address has one UTxO associated to it.
+In this example, the address has one UTXO associated with it.
 It holds 9,994,790,937 lovelace (9,994.790937 ada).

 Assume you want to send 1,000,000 lovelace (1,000 ada) from `payment.addr` to a `payment2.addr`.
-This transaction will have 1 input and 2 outputs:
+This transaction will have one input and two outputs:

-- The single input is the UTxO that the transaction will consume, in this case `e29e96a012c2443d59f2e53c156503a857c2f27c069ae003dab8125594038891#0`;
+- The single input is the UTXO that the transaction will consume, in this case `e29e96a012c2443d59f2e53c156503a857c2f27c069ae003dab8125594038891#0`
 - The first output corresponds to the 1000 ada we are sending to `payment2.addr`
 - The second output corresponds to the change of the transaction.
-We are sending the difference (8994790937 lovelace) to `payment.addr`
+We are sending the difference (8994790937 lovelace) to `payment.addr`.

-At this stage you do not need to worry about the transaction fees.
+At this stage, you do not need to worry about the transaction fees.
 Save the transaction body in the `tx.draft` file:

 ```shell
 cardano-cli babbage transaction build-raw \